 At the end of the sabbatical leave, a faculty member must submit a report of accomplishment and benefits resulting from the leave.

-Sabbatical reports are due at the end of the term following the faculty member’s return and must be submitted to the unit head, dean or director, and senior vice provost (as the provost’s designee).
+Sabbatical reports are due at the end of the term following the faculty member’s return and must be submitted to the unit head, dean or director, and provost (or designee).

 Upon completion of the sabbatical leave, a faculty member is required to return to the university for at least one year’s service.